Guide to open a company in Myanmar

 If you are ready to expand your company to Myanmar, the local experts at New Horizons can help you select the best entity for your business.
 New Horizons is a one-stop solution that helps foreign businesses set up their business operations in Myanmar, meet the necessary legal formalities, set up a temporary workforce through a PEO arrangement, recruit key staff and provide ongoing support.
 We specialize in incorporation services, registration, licensing and other important business functions.

-Our exports have a robust understanding of local laws and various industries.
+Our experts have a robust understanding of local laws and various industries.
 Tap into our breadth of knowledge by contacting us today to learn more about our experience and how we can help.